jpype-project/jpype/doc/dbapi2.rst

 ==========

 This wraps up the JPype dbapi2 module.
-Because JDBC supports many different dataase drivers, not every behavior is defined on every driver.
+Because JDBC supports many different database drivers, not every behavior is defined on every driver.
 Consult the driver specific information to determine what is available.

 The dbapi2 does not fully cover all of the capabilities of the JDBC driver.
 To